Skip to main content

 Care Guide

 Seed in early fall or early spring at 6-8 lb per 1,000 sq ft (270-360 g per 93 sq m).
 Germinates in 5-7 days at soil temperatures above 50°F (10°C).
 Full sun to light shade.
-Fertile, well-drained soil (pH 6.0-7.0).
+Grows in fertile well-drained soil at pH 6.0-7.0.
 Mow at 1.5-3 inches.
 Water 1-1.5 inches (2.5-4 cm) per week.
 Fertilize 2-4 lb nitrogen per 1,000 sq ft per year.
-Cool-season—grows actively in spring and fall, semi-dormant in summer heat.
-Does not tolerate sustained heat above 90°F (32°C)—suffers in hot summers.
-Overseed annually to maintain density (short-lived plants).
+Cool-season grass that grows actively in spring and fall and goes semi-dormant in summer heat.
+Does not tolerate sustained heat above 90°F (32°C) — the species suffers in hot summers.
+Overseed annually to maintain density since plants are short-lived (3-5 years).

 Pruning